Content on this page was generated by AI and has not been manually reviewed.

 Does ZenMate VPN keep logs?

 ZenMate’s privacy policy outlines data collection practices, including potential metadata and service-use data.
 They claim not to log your browsing content, but there may be logs related to session timestamps, server choice, or device information.
 For users seeking a strict no-logs guarantee, review the latest policy and look for independent audits.
-Edge secure network vpn free best practices, features, and alternatives for private browsing in 2025
+Hoxx vpn edge extension review 2026: features, performance, privacy, pricing, and alternatives

 What encryption does ZenMate use?